 Sports nutrition: the complete guide

-Sports nutrition isn't just for pro athletes.
-Whether you do 3 strength sessions a week or are training for a triathlon, adapting your diet to your workout improves performance, recovery, and body composition.
+Sports nutrition isn't just for professional athletes.
+Whether you do 3 strength training sessions a week or are preparing for a triathlon, adapting your diet to your training improves your performance, recovery, and body composition.
 This guide provides the scientific principles and practical applications.

 Steps